Last updated October 21st, 2023.

-Foreigners looking to invest in Phnom Penh property often consider two options – a standard condo or a shophouse apartment.
+Foreigners who want to invest in Phnom Penh property usually consider two options – a standard condo or a shophouse apartment.

-Unrenovated units in old colonial buildings can be half the price and twice the size of a new condo.
-If you’re willing to put in some additional work (legal and otherwise), you can make hefty returns from renting or selling a renovated shophouse apartment.
+If you’re willing to put in some additional work (legal and otherwise), you can make hefty returns from renovating shophouse apartment, then proceeding to either rent or resell it.

-However, Cambodia’s foreign ownership laws make buying shophouses more difficult compared to condominiums.
-Foreigners can own condos outright, but to own other property, they must have a land holding company.
+However, Cambodia’s foreign ownership laws make buying a shophouse apartment more difficult than a condominium on a strata title.
+Foreigners can own condos outright, but in order to own other types of property, they must have a land holding company.

 Skip the Next Western Recession

 Learn the best places to invest - and where to avoid - by downloading our free Investment Cheat Sheet.